-So people, learn from my mistakes okay and save some $$ so that you can get more things.
+So people, learn from my mistakes okay, and save some $$ so that you can get more things.

-We got handbags, shoes, socks, makeup essentials and masks here.
+We got handbags, shoes, socks, makeup essentials, and masks here.
 I think it's mainly because they want to target the students here so everything is way cheaper.
 Ahhh such a happy place la seriously.

-The last stop of the night was I'Park Mall, because the parents wanted to get a juicer that is actually half-the price cheaper than if you get it here in Malaysia.
+The last stop of the night was I'Park Mall because the parents wanted to get a juicer that is actually half-the price cheaper than if you get it here in Malaysia.

 Their electronics really damn cheap.
-A bidet there costs about RM300 only compared to if I get one here in Penang that will cost me at elast RM1,000.
+A bidet there costs about RM300 only compared to if I get one here in Penang that will cost me at least RM1,000.
 I kid you not.
 I should have gotten the bidet for my future toilet.
 Ish.

-We were waiting for the sister and brother in law while they shopped inside for some perfume or watch (I cannot remember anymore) when we heard loud cheers and noises on top in the open place.
+We were waiting for the sister and brother-in-law while they shopped inside for some perfume or watch (I cannot remember anymore) when we heard loud cheers and noises on top in the open place.
 Adrian got very curious and asked a local man.